Drifter-Supremo/mindful-inkwell-journal/memory-bank/productContext.md

 ## Why This Project Exists

-The Mindful Inkwell Journal is designed to make journaling accessible, enjoyable, and creative for everyone.
+Gorlea's Ink (formerly Mindful Inkwell) is designed to make journaling accessible, enjoyable, and creative for everyone.
 It addresses the challenge of maintaining a regular journaling habit by blending traditional writing with modern AI-powered features, making the process both simple and engaging.

 ## Problems It Solves